 The owners restored the riad themselves and run it personally.
 The guest experience is shaped by two people, not a management company.
 The follow-up emails, the breakfast conversations, the restaurant recommendations: all come from Cyrielle and Julien.
 At seven rooms, personal attention is structural, not aspirational.

 The riad restoration was led by the owners themselves.
 Twenty minutes from RAK airport.
 At $$ pricing with 71K followers, the demand-to-rate ratio is remarkable.
-The Very High tier reflects the booking pressure on seven rooms that deliver exceptional food, personal service, and Medina character at the most accessible price in its quality band.
+Booking pressure runs steep on seven rooms that deliver exceptional food, personal service, and Medina character at the most accessible price in its quality band.

 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.

-File closes at VERY HIGH.
+File closes at ULTRA.
 Book direct two to three months out; the owners answer enquiries personally.
 Skip if a meat-heavy menu matters; the breakfast and table lean organic vegetarian.